Pareto optimal moral-hazard-free insurance contracts in behavioral finance framework: Concluding remarks

-There seems, however, no easy way to determine the value function and solve the problem from this equation.
-In fact, wether it has a classical solution is still an open problem.
+In this paper, we present a novel approach to computing all the PO moral-hazard-free insurance contracts under the RDU theory.
+Similar to \cite{XZ16,X16}, the approach also works for problems under some other behavioral finance theories.
+For instance, one could use our method to consider the loss and gain parts in the cumulative prospect theory model, separately, and then combine them to get the optimal solution.
+Our method also allows us to find all the PO moral-hazard-free insurance contracts with general lower and/or upper bounds on the derivatives of the retentions and/or the compensations.

-In this paper, we demonstrate the systemic approach within the RDUT framework.
-But similar to \cite{XZ16,X16}, the method also works for problems within other frameworks.
-As an example, one can first apply our method to consider the loss and gain parts separately for CPT model, and then combine the results.
-We encourages reads to give the details.
+In our model, we considered the expected value premium principle for the insurer.
+It is possible to generalize our method to cope with models with other premium principles such as the variance premium principle and Wang's premium principle for the insurer.
+In these cases, the problem becomes more challenging.
+We leave them for our future research.